2025 US Open – Mixed doubles

-Sara Errani and Andrea Vavassori successfully defended their title, defeating Iga Świątek and Casper Ruud in the final, 6–3, 5–7, [10–6] to win the mixed doubles title at the 2025 US Open.
+Defending champions Sara Errani and Andrea Vavassori defeated Iga Świątek and Casper Ruud in the final, 6–3, 5–7, [10–6] to win the mixed doubles tennis title at the 2025 US Open.

-The 2025 US Open mixed doubles was part of the 2025 US Open, and was held on outdoor hard courts on August 19–20 at the USTA Billie Jean King National Tennis Center in New York City.
+The 2025 US Open mixed doubles was part of the 2025 US Open, and was held on outdoor hardcourts on August 19–20 at the USTA Billie Jean King National Tennis Center in New York City.
 It was the 137th time a mixed doubles competition was contested at the US Open.

+This edition of the tournament marked a substantial revision of the tournament format.
+Teams were selected on a basis of singles and doubles rankings, and the scoring system was changed to first-to-four-games sets.

 New format

 The 2025 edition of the US Open was the first with a new format for mixed doubles competition.
-It was moved to the first week of the tournament, Fan Week, which was the same week as pre-tournament qualifying matches.
-Mixed doubles were played from Tuesday, August 19 to Wednesday, August 20, and the winner's prize was $1 million.
+It was moved to the week ahead of the main tournament, Fan Week, which was the same week as pre-tournament qualifying matches.
+Mixed doubles were played from Tuesday, August 19 to Wednesday, August 20, the winner's prize was $1 million.

 The two days of competition were being held in Arthur Ashe Stadium and Louis Armstrong Stadium featuring 16 teams.
 Eight teams earned direct entry based on their combined singles ranking and eight teams received wild card entries.
 Mixed doubles did not include players outside of the singles entry list due to scheduling conflicts with qualifying matches the same week.
 The matches were being played in best-of-three-sets with short sets to four games, no-ad scoring, tiebreakers at four-all, and a 10-point match tiebreak in lieu of a third set.
 The final was a best-of-three set match to six games, featuring no-ad scoring, with tiebreakers at six-all with a 10-point match tiebreaker in lieu of a third set.

 The change was criticized by some players and fans before the start of the tournament.